biscotty666/BB2/.stversions/Spaces/ObsPKMClass/Notes/Daily Notes in Obsidian - Basic~20230703-000203.md

 1. First create the folder "Calendar/Daily Notes.
 2. In Obsidian install _and enable_ the Calendar and Periodic Notes plugin
-3. In the Settings for Periodic Notes add
+3. In the Settings for "Daily Note" add
  	- Calendar/Daily Notes for New file location
  	- Extras/Templates/Daily Note for Template file itself

 ##### Daily note template